VernonGrant/sidekick.el/README.md

 ------------------------------
 ```

-Sidekick is an **Emacs extension** that's aim is to provide useful information
+Sidekick is an **Emacs package** that's aim is to provide useful information
 about a symbol inside a single window.
 It's still in it's infancy, and at this
 point in time only searches for references using
 [ripgrep](https://github.com/BurntSushi/ripgrep).
 It will however be in active